arocavanaclocha/helios/README.md

 # Detailed Wireframe
+## Architect
-## Preparation of the experiment Settings
+The Architect, prepares the experiment Settings

-1. Architect > Describe the testing scenario
+### Architect > Scenario > Describe the testing scenario
 Define the current testing Scenario:
 * name and remarks
 * created_date, updated_date

-2. Architect > Compose spatial scenario
+* compose the  spatial scenario:

-Define the spatial matrix.
-The DUT (Device Under Test) is in the center of the cube.
+Define the spatial cube, where the DUT (Device Under Test) is in the center:
 <p align="center">
     <img src="imgs/SpatialComposer.png" alt="Spatial Composer Sketch" width="500"/>
 </p>

-The default size is a 3x3 matrix.
+The default size of the spatial cube is a 3x3 matrix.
+This will be used for balancing light in the xyz coordinates.

-3. Architect > Compose scenario lighting
+### Architect > Scenario > Manage Luminaires
-Manage the Luminaires' Master.
-Add/delete/edit Luminaires and configure DMX512
+Add/delete/edit Luminaires and configure DMX512.

 Defines the LuminaireSet, that is:
 * all Luminaires available in the scenario